“Travelling Ceramics” – New Accessibility Toolkit for People with Disabilities

 Creative Studio Telesis

-To ensure accessibility of the material, our Centre collaborated with the non-profit organization Liminal.
+To ensure accessibility of the learning tools, the Center worked in partnership with the non-profit organization Liminal.

-The Accessibility Toolkit was designed and implemented with the financial support of the Hellenic Ministry of Culture.
+The museum’s toolkit was designed and implemented with the financial support of the Ministry of Culture.